-- T F BNF grammars do not allow left-recursive rules.
-FALSE - T F Lexical scanners are typically defined using context-sensitive grammars.
-FALSE - T F A language defined by a regular expression can always be defined using a BNF grammar.
-TRUE - T F One disadvantage of static type checking is that t incurs extra type checking during run-time, slowing down the execution speed of most programs slightly.
-FALSE - T F In most programming languages that have infix operators, the standard arithmetic operators (e.g., +, -, and /) are left associative.
-TRUE - T F Scheme does not allow you to assign a variable more than once.
-FALSE - T F Scheme interpreters execute tail-recursion without growing the stack.
-TRUE - T F Lazy evaluation is a technique that can make it easy to avoid unnecessary computation.
-TRUE - T F A continuation in Scheme is another name for a function closure.
-FALSE - T F Scheme functions look up the values of non-local variables in the environment of their caller.
-FALSE - T F Scheme's call-with-current-continuation allows one to more easily define functions that can do backtracking.
-TRUE - T F The Scheme-in-scheme interpreter does not really implement a lexical scanner or a parser.
-TRUE - T F The Scheme-in-python interpreter uses a recursive descent parser.
-TRUE - T F Trampolining is a way to implement recursion using iteration.
-FALSE - T F In Python, any value that is not considered as the False is interpreted as True.
-TRUE - T F Python allows you to define a class with more than one super class and inherits attributed and methods from all of them.
-TRUE - T F In Python, every function always returns a value.
-TRUE - T F In a Python dictionary, all of the keys must be unique.
-TRUE - T F In Python, a sting is just a list of characters.
-FALSE - T F In Python, the only difference between a tuple and a list is that a tuple's length is fixed.
-FALSE - T F Only immutable data structures can be used as keys in a Python dictionary.
-TRUE - T F In languages with dynamic typing, any type errors are in general only detected at run time.
-TRUE - T F Languages with static typing do not allow user-defined types.
-FALSE - T F Only languages with static typing can be type safe.
-FALSE - T F Python 3.0 is unusual in that it is not backward compatible with earlier version of Python.
-TRUE
+- T F BNF grammars do not allow left-recursive rules. - T F Lexical scanners are typically defined using context-sensitive grammars. - T F A language defined by a regular expression can always be defined using a BNF grammar. - T F One disadvantage of static type checking is that it incurs extra type checking during run-time, slowing down the execution speed of most programs slightly. - T F In most programming languages that have infix operators, the standard arithmetic operators (e.g., +, -, and /) are left associative. - T F Scheme does not allow you to assign a variable more than once. - T F Scheme interpreters execute tail-recursion without growing the stack. - T F Lazy evaluation is a technique that can make it easy to avoid unnecessary computation. - T F A continuation in Scheme is another name for a function closure. - T F Scheme functions look up the values of non-local variables in the environment of their caller. - T F Scheme's call-with-current-continuation allows one to more easily define functions that can do backtracking. - T F The Scheme-in-scheme interpreter does not really implement a lexical scanner or a parser. - T F The Scheme-in-python interpreter uses a recursive descent parser. - T F Trampolining is a way to implement recursion using iteration. - T F In Python, any value that is not considered as the False is interpreted as True. - T F Python allows you to define a class with more than one super class and inherits attributed and methods from all of them. - T F In Python, every function always returns a value. - T F In a Python dictionary, all of the keys must be unique. - T F In Python, a sting is just a list of characters. - T F In Python, the only difference between a tuple and a list is that a tuple's length is fixed. - T F Only immutable data structures can be used as keys in a Python dictionary. - T F In languages with dynamic typing, any type errors are in general only detected at run time. - T F Languages with static typing do not allow user-defined types. - T F Only languages with static typing can be type safe. - T F Python 3.0 is unusual in that it is not backward compatible with earlier version of Python.